 Don’t mix up the measurements between the adult bikes and the kids’ bikes.
-Usually, adult bikes are considered through their height of the seats or the size of the frame.
-Kid bikes, on the other sides, are measured through wheel sizes.
+Usually, adult bikes are considered through the height of the seats or the size of the frame.
+Kid bikes, on the other side, are measured through wheel sizes.

 Check the writing out on the wheels, brakes, and body of the bikes that’ll help you identify a kid bike way too easily.

 I’ve classified wheels into 3 different sizes, such as small, medium, and large, just to give you a better understanding of the wheels.
 This also refers to the different ages of the children.